Renata Kokanović's research focuses on the intersection of health, society and medicine.

 - PhD, Department of Sociology, Murdoch University, 2002

 - BA (Hons), Faculty of Philosophy, Department of Sociology, University of Zagreb, Croatia

-Since 2004 Renata has held several research focused fellowships, including two internationally competitive fellowships.
-She has been involved with and led national and international cross-disciplinary collaborative research, with colleagues from humanities and health humanities, psychiatry/cultural psychiatry, critical psychology, medicine, cultural studies, health anthropology, narrative health research, health sociology and neuroscience.
-Renata is Director of Healthtalk Australia, a research collaboration which conducts narrative research into health and illness experiences, and a Board member of DIPEx International (DI), a collaboration of universities and health research organizations across 12 countries.
-DI aims to conduct rigorous and systematic, qualitative research into people’s experiences of health and illness and to make this publicly available via online resources.
+Since 2004 Renata has held several research-focused fellowships, including two internationally competitive fellowships.
+She has led and been involved in national and international cross-disciplinary collaborative research, with colleagues from humanities and health humanities, psychiatry/cultural psychiatry, critical psychology, medicine, cultural studies, health anthropology, narrative health research, health sociology and neuroscience.
+In addition to her role as Healthtalk Australia Foundation Director, Renata is a Board member of DIPEx International (DI).
+A collaboration of universities and health research organizations across 13 countries, DI conducts rigorous and systematic qualitative research into people’s experiences of health and illness to inform the production of digital resources.